 Electrostatic Filters

 Washable versions need cleaning every 1 to 3 months.
-Disposable ones should be replaced as recommended by the manufacturer, often every 3 months.
+Disposables should be replaced per manufacturer recommendations, often every 3 months.

 UV Filters

-Bulbs in UV filters typically last around 9000 hours, approximately one year with continuous use.
-Keeping the bulb clean ensures its efficiency.
+Bulbs typically last around 9000 hours — roughly one year with continuous use.
+Keep bulbs clean for optimal efficiency.

 Fiberglass Filters